junjie1475/spec2017-on-iOS/README.md

 # spec2017-on-iOS
 Minimum iOS version iOS16

 This is only an experimental playground to run spec2017 on iOS.
-It supports all the specRate2017 Interger and FP Benchmarks(expect 521.wrf_r).
+It supports all the specRate2017 Interger and FP Benchmarks.
 Use at your own risk!

 # How to install
 1. Download ipa file on release page